GoogleCloudPlatform/ai-infra-cluster-provisioning/sample_workloads/megatron-demo/README.md

 *This environment should be present in your shell in subsequent steps.*

 ### Create a GCS bucket that will retain the Terraform state
+Create a GCS bucket that will retain Terraform state.
 ```
 bash scripts/create-terraform-gcs-backend-bucket.sh
 ```
+*Note: Most bash scripts in this example are one-line gcloud commands wrapped for convenience.*

-Then initialize the Terraform state using this GCS bucket
+Then initialize the Terraform state using this GCS bucket.
 ```
 terraform init \
   -backend-config="bucket=$TF_VAR_PREFIX" \